top of page

 Which Method Is Right for You?

-The right method depends on your property and goals:
+The right method depends on your property and goals.
+Here are some considerations:

 • Choose Bush Hogging if you’re maintaining open fields, pastures, or agricultural land.
 It’s quick, clean, and cost-effective.